Psychological Sciences Faculty

 Diener, E., Tay, L., & Oishi, S. (2013).
 Rising income and subjective well-being of nations.
 Journal of Personality and Social Psychology, 104, 267-276.

-Tay, L., Morrison, M., & Diener, E. (accepted).
+Tay, L., Morrison, M., & Diener, E. (in press).
 Living among the affluent: Boon or bane?
 Psychological Science.

 Please see Google Scholar for complete list.